RPM – The Turntable Accuracy Checker

 RPM uses the gyroscope in your iPhone to determine the rotation speed of your turntable, automatically determines which speed setting you’re on and reports how accurate it is.

-Simply place your iPhone on your turntable, close to the centre but doesn’t have to be over the centre spindle.
+Simply place your iPhone on your turntable, directly over the centre spindle is recommended but close to the centre will still give good results.
 As the iPhone rotates the display will remain stationary from your perspective for easy reading.

 The best, and UNIQUE, thing about RPM is it also shows a scrolling graph of the rpm accuracy variation over time, this shows wow/flutter effects, especially those associated with the turntable not being level, belt wear, etc.